khuyentran1401/production-ready-data-science-code/chapter2_dependency_management/03_dev_prod_separation/README.md

 ## Key Points

-- Production deployments don't need pytest, black, etc.
+- Production deployments don't need pytest, black, or debugging tools
-- Development needs additional tools for testing and code quality
+- Development environments need additional tools for testing and code quality
-- Use `-r requirements.txt` to include production deps in dev file
+- Use `-r requirements.txt` to include production deps in dev file, avoiding duplication

 ## How to Run